TosbackCgusBridge-Bot/CGUs-versions/Bankofamerica/Privacy Policy.md

 Reasons we can share your personal information Does Bank of America share?
 Can you limit this sharing? **For our everyday business purposes** — such as to process your transactions, maintain your account(s), respond to court orders and legal investigations, or report to credit bureaus Yes No **For our marketing purposes** — with service providers we use to offer our products and services to you (please see below to limit the ways we contact you) Yes No **For joint marketing with other financial companies** Yes No **For our affiliates’ everyday business purposes** — Information about your transactions and experiences Yes No **For our affiliates’ everyday business purposes** — Information about your creditworthiness Yes Yes **For nonaffiliates to market to you** — for all credit card accounts Yes Yes **For nonaffiliates to market to you** — for accounts and services endorsed by another organization (e.g., debit card co-branded with a baseball team) “Sponsored Accounts” Yes Yes **For nonaffiliates to market to you** — for accounts other than credit card accounts and Sponsored Accounts, such as insurance, investments, deposit and lending No We don't share To limit our sharing

-*   1.888.341.5000 - our menu will prompt you through your choices
+*   Call 888.341.5000 - our menu will prompt you through your choices
 *   Visit us online: bankofamerica.com/privacy
-*   Talk to a customer representative at a banking center
+*   Talk to a banking center associate
-*   Talk to your assigned account representative (e.g., Financial Advisor, Mortgage Loan Officer)
+*   Talk to your assigned account representative (e.g., financial advisor, mortgage loan officer)

 **Please note:**
-If you are a new customer, we can begin sharing your information 45 days from the date we sent this notice.
-When you are no longer our customer, we continue to share your information as described in this notice.
+If you are a **_new_** customer, we can begin sharing your information 45 days from the date we sent this notice.
+When you are **_no longer_** our customer, we continue to share your information as described in this notice.
 However, you can contact us at any time to limit our sharing.

 To limit direct marketing contact

-*   Call 1.888.341.5000 - our menu will prompt you through your choices
+*   Call 888.341.5000 - our menu will prompt you through your choices
 *   Visit us online: bankofamerica.com/privacy
-*   Talk to a customer representative at a banking center
+*   Talk to a banking center associate
-*   Talk to your assigned account representative (e.g., Financial Advisor, Mortgage Loan Officer)
+*   Talk to your assigned account representative (e.g., financial advisor, mortgage loan officer)

 **Please note:**
 Direct marketing is email, postal mail and telephone marketing.
 Your telephone and postal mail opt-out choices will last for five years, subject to applicable law.
 Even if you limit direct marketing, we may still contact you to service your account or as otherwise allowed by law.

 Questions?

-Call 1.888.341.5000 or go to bankofamerica.com/privacy
+Call 888.341.5000 or go to bankofamerica.com/privacy

 Who we are Who is providing this notice?